 I love the excitement of Mardi Gras and the many opportunities it brings to gather with friends...and it's the season to enjoy King Cake!
 And it's the perfect way to gather with small groups - your pod, during the pandemic.

-New Orleans has so many wonderful bakeries.
+Louisiana has so many wonderful bakeries.
 I enjoy trying everything from the classic homespun cinnamon-flavored King Cakes we grew up and other offerings including 3 that I'm highlighting below.

 What's your favorite?
 Leave a note to spread the word.

 Their version of the traditional galette de rois.
 This is phenomenal!
 Flaky pastry is filled with pecan citrus frangipane!
 Local artist Jackie Brown makes the feves....Availability is limited.
 Call ahead or email to order.
 I emailed my order and they were very responsive.
 Get the large!

 This new bakery is a great addition to the city.